-Comments: I thought this would be a great milk that combined my old love (almond milk) with my new love (coconut milk), but that was not the case.
-Despite it's great nutritional specs of being low in calories and sugar, it was lacking in the flavor department for me and I didn’t think the coconut and almond tasted very well together at all.
+Comments: I thought this would be great milk that combined my old love (almond milk) with my new love (coconut milk), but that was not the case.
+Despite its great nutritional specs of being low in calories and sugar, it lacked in the flavour department for me, and I didn’t think the coconut and almond tasted very well together at all.
 Oh well…

-Comments: Anytime I buy something in “original" flavor I’m looking to see if it can take the place of my dearly loved Rice Dream that’s so neutral and wonderful…unfortunately this “original” almond milk did not fit the bill.
-I’m sure it was because it was “unsweetened" and it left a little almond flavor in everything I put it on.
+Comments: Anytime I buy something in “original” flavour, I’m looking to see if it can take the place of my dearly loved Rice Dream that’s so neutral and wonderful…unfortunately, this “original” almond milk did not fit the bill.
+I’m sure it was because it was “unsweetened”, and it left a little almond flavour in everything I put it on.

-Comments: After learning my lesson from some of the other milks, I knew when trying something as “adventurous” as a sunflower milk (I know I’m a crazy girl!)
-I’d better stick with some sweetener and vanilla flavoring.
-Unfortunately it didn’t help me much, because I remembered that I don’t like the flavor of sunflower seeds…thus meaning, I don’t like the flavor of sunflower milk!
+Comments: After learning my lesson from some of the other kinds of milk, I knew when trying something as “adventurous” as sunflower milk (I know I’m a crazy girl!)
+I’d better stick with some sweetener and vanilla flavouring.
+Unfortunately, it didn’t help me much, because I remembered that I don’t like the flavour of sunflower seeds…thus meaning, I don’t like the flavour of sunflower milk!
 No amount of vanilla or sugar was going to cover up that sunflower seed after-taste.

 You can still enjoy some cookies and

 “milk”…no cows needed!

-This post was recently linked up to “Healthy Vegan Fridays" which you can find on any of these three blogs: Everyday Vegan Girl, Veggie Nook, and Carrie On Vegan.
+This post was recently linked up to “Healthy Vegan Fridays”, which you can find on any of these three blogs: Everyday Vegan Girl, Veggie Nook, and Carrie On Vegan.
 So get your “vegan on” and check out some of these great recipes and other plant-based posts.